Neurology and Neurosurgery

 Migraine prevention

-• Identifying what triggers your migraines and avoiding them may help you to have fewer attacks.
+Identifying what triggers your migraines and avoiding them may help you to have fewer attacks.
 There are varying migraine triggers that may be different depending on the person.
-Common triggers include:

-Related article: Migraine and weather triggers: Tips to manage your symptoms
+Related content: Migraine and weather triggers: Tips to manage your symptoms

-• Taking a daily medication, or combination of medications, may decrease the frequency and duration of migraine attacks.
-Your headache specialist may recommend daily medication if you have more than four headache days per month; or, you have less headache days total but your migraine attacks are extremely disabling and last more than two days.
+Taking a daily medication, or combination of medications, may decrease the frequency and duration of migraine attacks.
+Your headache specialist may recommend a daily medication if you have more than four headache days per month.
+Your neurologist may also recommend medication if you have less headache days total but your migraine attacks are extremely disabling and last more than two days.

-• Other treatments can include injections, nutraceuticals, and electroceuticals.
+Other treatments to prevent migraine include injections, dietary supplements called nutraceuticals, and wearable devices called electroceuticals.

 Migraine rescue treatment

-The bottom line: Although it can be tough to tell the difference, headache and migraine are two distinct conditions with different symptoms and treatments.
+The bottom line: Although it can be tough to tell the difference, headaches and migraines are two distinct conditions with different symptoms and treatments.
 If you are having frequent or severe headaches, a headache specialist can diagnose your condition and recommend the appropriate treatment.